priyesh2/Wordpress_and_Drupal/README.md

 ````

-* You can configure the DNS records and complete the installation , I have used route53 in here.
+* You can configure the DNS records and complete the wordpress or drupal installation , I have used route53 to configure DNS records for my websites.

 * What is route53?.